Table of Contents

 Cleaning the composting toilet

 Cleaning a composting toilet is as simple as using it.
 All you need are a few tried-and-tested household remedies: diluted vinegar or citric acid or, alternatively, agents with effective microorganisms.
 The mixture is particularly easy to apply to the separating insert or the containers with a small spray bottle and then wipe off.
 The urine canister should be rinsed with the mixture at regular intervals.
 It is important never to use pure water for this.
 The combination of residual urine in the canister and water leads to the formation of urine scale, which in turn causes unpleasant odours.
 If this happens, there are ways to get rid of the uninvited guest.
 You can find out more about this in our article "Ooopsie, Pupsie!
 I smell!"

 Which composting toilet suits you and your Tiny House?

 Since you want to feel at home in your Tiny House, it makes sense to make sure it has a good seat height.
 In addition, the composting toilet should not have too small a capacity so that the emptying cycles are not too short.
-Our large separation toilet models all have containers with a capacity of 10 liters, which can hold 18 to 22 small and 11 to 20 large transactions.
+Our large composting toilet models all have containers with a capacity of 10 liters, which can hold 18 to 22 small and 11 to 20 large transactions.
 With three different material finishes, you also have the choice between a classy furniture look, casual sportiness or clean design.
 Here you can find an overview of the possible models and compare them with each other.

 Do you want a toilet that is as unique as your Tiny House itself?
 In that case, you have the possibility to build your own composting toilet.
 For this purpose, we offer you both individual separators as well as complete DIY kits, which, in addition to the divider insert, also include containers in various sizes.